 - Pharmaceuticals — “Dust” produced in stamping out pharmaceutical products can be efficiently collected with a cartridge filter.

-- Seed and feed processing — Fine seeds and grain processing companies generally use cartridge filters to corral any errant particles.
+- Seed and feed processing Fine seed and grain processing companies generally use cartridge filters to corral any errant particles.

-- Woodworking — Depending on the size particles produced by the woodworking process, a cartridge system might work better than a baghouse system.
+- Woodworking: Depending on the size of the particles produced by the woodworking process, a cartridge system might work better than a baghouse system.
 Larger particles are best collected with a baghouse system.
 For smaller particles, a cartridge system is best.